Login with your member password below to see your content

 Seeing SantʼAgata deʼ Goti for the first time, perched on its bluff like some giant galleon, you might imagine there’s a fairytale going on inside; and walking across the stone bridge from the newer part to the old is like stepping into time past.

 But, essentially, what you find here is ordinary life as lived by everyday Italians.
-Oh, it’s magical, and the fact that these confines have survived is nothing short of a miracle – one that can be attributed, perhaps, to the old patron saint, Alfonso, who watches kindly over the Piazza Umberto, one of the many tiny squares that are so artfully dotted around.
+Oh, it’s magical, and the fact that these confines have survived is nothing short of a miracle—one that can be attributed, perhaps, to the old patron saint, Alfonso, who watches kindly over the Piazza Umberto, one of the many tiny squares that are so artfully dotted around.

 A Place to Stay

-Otherwise, a good alternative is Le Rocce, just outside the old town walls, which has amongst other things a large pool – a boon for summer travellers.
+But before all that, you’re going to need a place to stay.
+As I mentioned, our choice is the Le Rocce, just outside the old town walls, which has, among other things, a large pool—a boon for summer travelers.

 Window on another world